Steven Spielberg: Awards and honors

 The Science Fiction Hall of Fame inducted Spielberg in 2005, the first year it considered non-literary contributors.
-He was a recipient of the Visual Effects Society Lifetime Achievement Award in February 2008; it is awarded for "significant and lasting contributions to the art and science of the visual effects industry."
+He was a recipient of the Visual Effects Society Lifetime Achievement Award in February 2008; it is awarded for "significant and lasting contributions to the art and science of the visual effects industry".
 In 2009, Spielberg was awarded the Cecil B. DeMille Award by the Hollywood Foreign Press Association for "outstanding contributions to the world of entertainment".

-In 2001, he was appointed as an honorary Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth II for services to the British film industry.
-In 2004, he was awarded France's highest civil honor, the Légion d'Honneur by President Jacques Chirac.
+In 2001, he was awarded an honorary knighthood (KBE), by Queen Elizabeth II for services to the British film industry.
+Because he is not a British citizen, he did not kneel to be knighted, nor can he use the honorific prefix "Sir", but he can use the suffix "KBE."
+Premiere ranked him first place in the list of 100 Most Powerful People in Movies in 2003.
+In 2004, he was awarded France's highest civil honor, the Legion of Honour by President Jacques Chirac.
 In June 2008, Spielberg received Arizona State University's Hugh Downs Award for Communication Excellence.
-In October 2009, Spielberg received the Philadelphia Liberty Medal; the prize was presented by former U.S. President Bill Clinton.
+In October 2009, Spielberg received the Philadelphia Liberty Medal; the prize was presented by former US President Bill Clinton.
 In October 2011, he was made a Commander of the Order of the Belgian Crown, one of Belgium's highest honors.
 On November 19, 2013, Spielberg was honored by the National Archives and Records Administration with a Records of Achievement Award.
 Spielberg was given two facsimiles of the 13th Amendment; the first which passed in 1861 but was not ratified, and the second signed by Abraham Lincoln in 1865 to abolish slavery.
 The amendment and the process of passing it were the subject of his film Lincoln.
 On November 24, 2015, Spielberg was awarded the Presidential Medal of Freedom from President Barack Obama at the White House.

-In July 2016, Spielberg was awarded a gold Blue Peter badge by the BBC children's television programme Blue Peter.
-Spielberg has honorary degrees from the University of Southern California, 1994; Brown University, 1999; Yale University, 2002; Boston University, 2009; and Harvard University, 2016.
+In July 2016, Spielberg was awarded a gold Blue Peter badge by the BBC children's television program Blue Peter.
+He has honorary degrees from the University of Southern California, 1994; Brown University, 1999; Yale University, 2002; Boston University, 2009; and Harvard University, 2016.

+Directed Academy Award performancesUnder Spielberg's direction, these actors have received Academy Award nominations and wins for their performances in their respective roles.